supermomonga/openapi_rails_typed_parameters/README.md

 This gem internally uses the [`openapi_first`](https://github.com/ahx/openapi_first) gem.

+### Main Objectives

+- Eliminate the code for params validation and type conversion (which is always a boring and routine task)
+- Provide an RBS generator (so you don't have to memorize parameters)

+### Differences from the `openapi_first` gem

+- Offers more tightly coupled features to Rails
+- Assists in statically typed programming by providing an RBS generator

 ## :warning: This gem is under development.

 This gem is currently under development.
 It is not recommended for use in production applications.
 Backward compatibility is not guaranteed until version 1.0.0 is released.